-Despite lacking clear legal authority to acquire land for investors, the UIA has acquired several rural properties of allocating to agricultural investors.
+Despite lacking clear legal authority to acquire land for investors, the UIA has acquired several rural properties for allocating to agricultural investors (NGO C 2012; UIA 2012).
 Although the UIA does not use the term "land bank" to refer to these properties, the Draft National Land Policy does envision creating such an institution (Box 2).
 The UIA does maintain a registry of lands acquired by UIA and allocated to investors.
 This registry specifies the terms of the land deal, including the property name, name of investor, effective date, land area, location, period of lease, premium paid, annual ground rent, and date the ground rental payment is due annually.
-Although this registry was made available for this research, these data remain private at the request of the investors.
+Although this registry was made available for this research, these data remain private at the request of the investors (UIA 2012).